wesbasinger/bottleboys/en/html/README.md

 [...]
 ```

 Your update should be live!
 Go ahead and refresh your website in the browser.
-Changes should be visible. :)  Remeber, you can use the `heroku open` command as a shortcut to open your website.
+Changes should be visible. :)  Remember, you can use the `heroku open` command as a shortcut to open your website.